 Mahale Mountains National Park can be visited throughout the year.
-The best time to visit is in the long dry season (July to October), when the chimpanzees tend to gather in bigger groups, closer to shore.
-You should still to able see them in the wet season, it may just require a little more walking.
+The best time to visit is in the long dry season from July to October when the chimpanzees tend to gather in bigger groups, closer to shore.
+You should still be able to see them in the wet season, it may just require a little more walking.

 During the wet season, spectacular thunderstorms over the lake delight visitors!
 Some camps, however, close during the big rains.

-Mahale is remote (resulting in its perfect ‘uncrowdedness’).
+Mahale is remote which makes it uncrowded.
 The easiest and quickest way to get there is by air.

-By air: During season (June to October), regular scheduled flights from Arusha and Dar es Salaam (three to five hours) to the Mahale airstrip are available.
+By air - During peak season from June to October, regular scheduled flights from Arusha and Dar es Salaam (three to five hours) to the Mahale Airstrip are available.
 Out of season, flights are less regular.
 Charter flights can also be arranged.

 By road - The roads are rough and can be inaccessible, especially during rains.
 From Arusha to Kigoma (from where you’ll need to take a boat or plane), it takes about two to three days by car.

 By boat - From Kigoma, there are speedboats (four to six hours) and timber boats (up to 15 hours) to Mahale.
 Twice a week, the MV Liemba, a large steamship, travels from Kigoma (10 hours).